coderATP/solitaire/README.md

 e.g. if player finishes in 5min 30sec, extra points =

 10 min = 10 * 60 seconds * 5points = 3000 points total

-//CODE
-inside CommandHandler
-check after card has been successfully moved, if all cards in all tableau piles have been revealed show a message displaying "all cards have been revealed. proceed to win?" then show confirm dialog

-to-do
-reset moves and score after restart/new game
-____reset moves after restart
-save game when return to menu
-resume game